Entanglement Entropy and Complexity in Dyonic Quantum Black Holes: Action complexity

 \subsection{Regularized WDW patch}

-In general, the action over the WDW patch is diverging; there are two standard ways to regularize it: either to put a cutoff surface near the asymptotic boundary, say at $r=r_{\text{max}}$, or consider the WDW to end on the regularized surface itself.
+In general, the action over the WDW patch is diverging; there are two standard ways to regularize it: either to put a cutoff surface near the asymptotic boundary, say at $r=r_{\text{max}}$, or consider the WDW to end on the regularized surface itself \cite{Carmi:2016wjl}.
 In the first regularization picture, we have a GHY contribution from the cutoff surface and two joint contributions from the joint surfaces created from the intersection of the null boundaries of WDW patch and the cutoff surface, while in the second picture, there is no GHY contribution and we get a single joint contribution from the intersection of the future and past null boundaries of WDW patch.
+The exact equivalence of these two regularization approaches was shown in \cite{Akhavan:2019zax} by adding counter terms on these cutoff surfaces (timelike boundaries).
+Also, it has been shown that the UV divergences can be removed completely by adding counter terms on the null boundaries of the WDW patch.
+Later in \cite{Omidi:2020oit}, the equivalence is shown in the case of a two-sided BTZ black hole truncated by a dynamical timelike ETW brane.
 Here, we consider the second approach to regularization, in addition to that, rather than considering the full WDW patch till the asymptotic boundary of the $\text{AdS}_{4}$ C-metric at $rx=-\ell$, we clip off the WDW at $r=\infty$, denoted by $\widetilde{W}_{\tilde{t}}$.
 We have shown explicitly in the appendix \ref{app: fullWDW} that if we consider the full WDW patch, it contributes a constant shift in the total complexity and leaves the late time growth unaffected.
 To simplify the discussion, we consider $\widetilde{\mathcal{W}}_{\tilde{t}}$ as the relevant object that describes the holographic complexity of the degrees of freedom within the interior of the quBTZ black hole.
 In particular, we will determine

 The additivity of the action gives $\mathcal{C}_A = \tilde{\mathcal{C}}_A + \mathcal{C}_{\text{UV}}$, where the UV component is the action evaluated on $\mathcal{W}_{\tilde{t}} \setminus \widetilde{\mathcal{W}}_{\tilde{t}}$.
 The UV complexity $\mathcal{C}_{\text{UV}}$ corresponds to the short-range correlations in the dCFT system's state.
 The static nature of the spacetime outside the black hole causes the UV contribution to the action complexity (AC) to become constant at late times.
 Consequently, the late-time growth of AC is governed by the regularized action $I[\widetilde{\mathcal{W}}_{\tilde{t}}]$.